 Mtskheta

-One of the most classic getaways is to Mtskheta, the country's ancient capital and spiritual center of Georgia.
-Declared a World Heritage Site by UNESCO, it is home to the Svetitskhoveli Cathedral and the Jvari Monastery, both of enormous historical importance and with spectacular views of the meeting of the Mtkvari and Aragvi rivers.
-It's just 30 minutes from Tbilisi, making it the perfect day trip if you're short on time.
+Declared a World Heritage Site by UNESCO, here you will find the Svetitskhoveli Cathedral and the Jvari Monastery, both of enormous historical importance and overlooking the confluence of the Mtkvari and Aragvi rivers.

 Uplistsikhe